 The two friends slithered silently out of the town, taking care that nobody should see them.
-The made the long and arduous journey up the mountain, and near the top they found the place where the immortal mushroom grew.
-At first they worked their charm on the guards – but the soldiers were unmoved .
+They made the long and arduous journey up the mountain, and near the top they found the place where the immortal mushroom grew.
+At first they worked their charm on the guards, but the soldiers were unmoved.
 Then Madame White Snake tried to slip past them, but she was caught by her tail.
 The Green Snake became a soldier in armour.
-Madame White Snake transformed herself in the same way – and for a while they danced around the guards with their swords – but it was clear that there was no way that they could reach the mushroom.
+Madame White Snake transformed herself in the same way, and for a while they danced around the guards with their swords, but it was clear that there was no way that they could reach the mushroom.

-“Since you come for love not profit, you may take a piece of the mushroom.”
+The old man heard her and he appeared out of the mists and said, “Since you come for love, not profit, you may take a piece of the mushroom.”

 The two friends raced back to the West Lake where they again transformed themselves into beautiful ladies.
 Madame White Snake placed the piece of the mushroom under the tongue of Xu Xian and he gradually opened his eyes and saw the beautiful but pale face of his wife.